-Coronavirus is forcing Uber to return to its startup roots
+Coronavirus is forcing Uber to return to its start-up roots

 There are no more pooled trips for now.
 And a typical UberX of Lyft, with the requirement that no one sits in the front seat, will have 25 percent less passenger capacity.

-Mark Mahaney, who covers internet research as managing director with RBC Capital Markets, said it was impossible to predict how ridesharing would fare because the companies, which emerged a decade ago, have not felt the full brunt of a recession — let alone public health orders that hit the core of their businesses.
+Mark Mahaney, who covers Internet research as managing director with RBC Capital Markets, said it was impossible to predict how the ride-hailing industry would fare because the companies, which emerged a decade ago, have not felt the full brunt of a recession — let alone public health orders that hit the core of their businesses.

 “Those two cannot get back to normal until shelter-in-place restrictions are removed,” he said, adding it could take more than a year after that for business to return to levels resembling normalcy.